The Invention of the Jewish People: Jewish peoplehood

 Sand's explanation of the birth of the "myth" of a Jewish people as a group with a common, ethnic origin has been summarized as follows: "[a]t a certain stage in the 19th century intellectuals of Jewish origin in Germany, influenced by the folk character of German nationalism, took upon themselves the task of inventing a people "retrospectively," out of a thirst to create a modern Jewish people.
 From historian Heinrich Graetz on, Jewish historians began to draw the history of Judaism as the history of a nation that had been a kingdom, became a wandering people and ultimately turned around and went back to its birthplace."

 In this, Sand writes, they were similar to other nationalist movements in Europe at the time that sought the reassurance of a Golden Age in their past to prove they have existed as a separate people since the beginnings of history.
 Jewish people found theirs in what he calls "the mythical Kingdom of David".
-Before this invention, he says, Jews thought of themselves as Jews because they shared a common religion, not a common ethnic background.
+Before this invention, he says, Jews thought of themselves as Jews because they shared a common religion, Judaism, not a common ethnic background.